L-TCD/blog/README.md

 Dependencies should be installed in your project (check _vendor_ directory).

 ### **Create the database**
+1. Starting the SQL Server
-1. Create a new MySQL Database with the same name as in the config.ini file
+2. Create a new MySQL Database with the same name as in the config.ini file
-2. Create new tables :
+3. Create new tables :
 ```sql
 CREATE TABLE `user` (
   `id` INT NOT NULL AUTO_INCREMENT,